 - Editing the number of reported units

 Step 1.
-From the Add Bill Page, enter required information and click ‘Create Bill,’ then review for a CCI Edit warning
+From the Add Bill Page, enter required information and click ‘Create Bill,’ then review for an NCCI Edit warning

-If the Expected column shows $0 and a red CCI Edits warning appears next to the procedure code, then the bill violates CCI edits.
+If the Expected column shows $0 and a red NCCI Edits warning appears next to the procedure code, the bill violates an NCCI edit.

-Clicking the red CCI Edits box displays detailed information about the CCI Edit or MUE error.
+Clicking the icon displays detailed information about the NCCI Edit or MUE error.

 NCCI Edits occur when services are incorrectly billed together.